OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

 This document makes the following assumptions about your environment:

--  A Tungsten Fabric deployment using Red Hat Openstack version 13 (RHOSP13) as the orchestration platform is already operational.
+-  A OpenSDN deployment using Red Hat Openstack version 13 (RHOSP13) as the orchestration platform is already operational.

 -  The overcloud nodes in the RHOSP13 environment have an enabled Red Hat Enterprise Linux (RHEL) subscription.

--  Your environment is running TF Release 1912 and upgrading to TF Release 1912-L1 or to TF Release 2003 or later.
+-  Your environment is running OpenSDN Release 1912 and upgrading to OpenSDN Release 1912-L1 or to OpenSDN Release 2003 or later.

--  If you are updating Red Hat Openstack simultaneously with Tungsten Fabric, we assume that the undercloud node is updated to the latest minor version and that new overcloud images are prepared for an upgrade if needed for the upgrade.
+-  If you are updating Red Hat Openstack simultaneously with OpenSDN, we assume that the undercloud node is updated to the latest minor version and that new overcloud images are prepared for an upgrade if needed for the upgrade.
 See the `Upgrading the Undercloud <https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/keeping_red_hat_openstack_platform_updated/assembly-upgrading_the_undercloud>`__